'Hamburgers', 'hotdogs' and how air bag rivals are struggling to displace Takata

 For now, Takata, which the Wall Street Journal reported has hired restructuring lawyers, remains integral to the process.
 “In the near term, Takata will be kept afloat until all the replacement parts are produced,” Upham said.

-For the ongoing recall, alternative suppliers including Autoliv, ZF-TRW and Daicel Corp have to fashion replacement inflators from similar sized designs in their own product portfolios, and adapt them to Takata’s original design to fit the air bag module - the casing containing the air bag.
+For the ongoing recall, alternative suppliers including Autoliv (ALV.N), ZF-TRW and Daicel Corp (4202.T) have to fashion replacement inflators from similar sized designs in their own product portfolios, and adapt them to Takata’s original design to fit the air bag module - the casing containing the air bag.

 ‘Hamburger’ inflators resemble burger cartons with pinched edges that can measure up to around 10 cms (3.9 inches) on each side.
 The size, dimensions and the amount of propellant needed to activate the inflator can vary according to vehicle model.